 Edited by Jeffrey W. Buckholz, PhD, P.E., PTOE

-It is important to keep in mind the two basic problems that carplanes solve: the last mile problem and the weather problem.
+It is important to keep in mind the three basic problems that carplanes solve: the last mile problem, the weather problem, and the restricted airspace problem.
 Solving the last mile problem is accomplished through a carplane's ability to drive from the destination airport to your final desired location (and to the airport of origin from your point of beginning).
-Solving the weather problem is accomplished by the carplane's ability to land and drive through bad whether; and bad weather can be defined as anything from low cloud ceilings to high winds to thunderstorms.
-Carplanes solve both of these problems without any backtracking.
-You can always land your general aviation aircraft and rent a car to get to your final desired location, and this is doable even if the weather deteriorates.
+Solving the weather problem is accomplished by the carplane's ability to land and drive through bad whether; and bad weather can be defined as anything from low cloud ceilings to high winds to thunderstorms ***.
+Solving the restricted airspace problem is accomplished by the carplane's ability to land and drive through areas that they might not be able to fly through due to airspace restrictions, such as occur near military installations and class bravo airports.
+Carplanes solve all of these problems without any backtracking.
+You can always land your general aviation aircraft and rent a car to drive to your final desired location, and this is doable even if the weather deteriorates.
 However, you're plane will be back at the airport and, at some point, you will have to backtrack to get it.
 This is not a big deal if you're going back to where you came from but it is a big deal if you're headed in a different direction.
-There is considerable travel freeedom associated with a carplane that other modes of travel do not provide.
+There is considerable travel freedom associated with a carplane that other modes of travel do not provide.

-If a carplane does not solve both of these problems, then its really not a carplane.
-For example, pretty soon we are going to have drones that, through ducted fan technology, will be able to transport people directly from their point of beginning to their ultimate destination (in many cases, not all).
-This solves the last mile problem (in many cases, not all) but does not solve the weather problem.
-You can solve the weather problem without a carplane by simply waiting, or by risking your life and flying, but neither of these two options is very attractive.
+If a carplane does not solve all of these problems, then its really not a carplane.
+For example, passenger carrying drones are being developed that will be able to transport people directly from their point of beginning to their ultimate destination (in many cases, not all).
+This solves the last mile problem (in many cases, not all) but does not solve the weather or restricted airspace problems.
+You can solve these two problems without a carplane by simply waiting, or by risking either your life or your pilots license by flying, but neither of these options is very attractive.